Code Words

 Coincidental cohesion

 Degree of components grouped into a module arbitrarily.
-Ex. “utility” packages.
+Ex. “utility” modules.
 See also cohesion.

 Coupling